omarrehabb/melo-mood-to-playlist/README.md

 - Uses simple keyword/emoji rules to map mood to Spotify recommendation parameters (genre, tempo, energy, valence, instrumentalness).
 - Uses Client Credentials for recommendations; Authorization Code + refresh tokens for saving playlists.
 - DB defaults to SQLite for easy start; switch POSTGRES_URL to PostgreSQL in prod.
+ - Spotify redirect URI must use HTTPS or an explicit loopback IP.
+Use `http://127.0.0.1:8000/api/auth/callback` (not `localhost`).